Sheffield estate agents collecting clothes for Ukrainians - this is how you can donate

 Evans Lee will be donating any funds raised via clothing donations to a GoFundMe appeal in conjunction with the Association of Ukrainians in Great Britain.
 These donations are being used to fund emergency and ongoing needs for Ukraine amid the Russian invasion of the country.

-Evans Lee will be collecting clothes at the following collection point: 82 Sydney Street, Sheffield, S1 4RH.
+Evans Lee will be collecting clothes at the following collection point this weekend – 82 Sydney Street, Sheffield, S1 4RH.